daidr/dualsense-tester/README.md

 If you want to add a new language support or improve an existing one, please visit issue [#14](https://github.com/daidr/dualsense-tester/issues/14) for more details.

+## Frequently Asked Questions

+### I am using a Linux distribution.
+After selecting the controller, the webpage goes blank.

+It might be due to a lack of permissions for the hidraw device.
+Go to the issue [#76](https://github.com/daidr/dualsense-tester/issues/76#issuecomment-2970719936) to learn how to resolve it.

 ## Sponsors

 <picture>